Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 ### The Gates of Barnicia

-2020/4/3
+2021/4/3

 - Version: 0.970c
-- Enemy: 13 units with 1 Cleric, Level 20.
+- Enemy: 13 units with 1 Cleric, Level 20, Rank 4.
 - Player: up to 12, but only used 9.
-Level 20.
+Level 20, Rank 4.
 No cleric due to the rule.

 Points

 - It is the first battle for experimenting rules.
 The code only nerfs healing tools for the player, and tools used by AI are barely affected.
 Also Electrify is nerfed.
 - Enemies have poor gears, and it is extremely easy to vanquish them all even without any heals.
-Last time I used 10 lv.18 units with poorest classes and that was far more difficult.
-Maybe I should try use only 8 or 7 units, or just use lv.
+Last time I used 10 lv.18 units (rank 6) with poorest classes and that was far more difficult.
+Maybe I should try to use only 8 or 7 units, or just use lv.
 18 ones.
 - They have 5 archers and 4 mages, so the goal is to counter those.

-Teams
+Team

 - Warlock: Book / Water / Silence Ward / Distill Mind / Clarity
-- Ninja: Fist side + Vritra (Falseflight) / Weapon / Deflect / Aow / Wild Hunt
+- Ninja: Fist side + Vritra (Falseflight) / Weapon (Sidearm) / Deflect / Aow / Wild Hunt
 - Archer: 2H Bow side / Weapon / Aow / Tremendous Shot / Double Shot
 - Wicce: Dagger side / Draconic / Necro / Devour / Clarity
 - Knight: 1H Sword + Stun Shield / Divine / Silence Ward / Aegis / Rampart